trappaly/StressLess/README.md

 ### Setting Up the Database

 1. Ensure that you have Node.js, pnpm, and Homebrew installed.
-2. Additionally, install pg through the command "pnpm i pg".
-3. Create a Neon database account (you can just simply create a Neon database account by using your GitHub account).
+2. Create a Neon database account (you can just simply create a Neon database account by using your GitHub account).
-4. Ask Madel to add you to the StressLess database.
+3. Ask Madel to add you to the StressLess database.
-5. For testing, you can use ThunderClient, which you can easily download on VSCode under Extensions.
+4. For testing, you can use ThunderClient, which you can easily download on VSCode under Extensions.

 ### Development
 You can either go into each directory and start the backend and frontend separately or use a tool like `concurrently` to run both at the same time.